NomadCW/ELK-Project-1/README.md

 - Run the playbook using this command : ansible-playbook install-elk.yml

 - To verify your ELK Server can load go to http://[your.VM.IP]:5601/app/kibana using the ELK Server IP to verify.
--If you see the picture below you have verified your ELK is up and running.
+- If you see the picture below you have verified your ELK is up and running.

 ![ELK Running](https://user-images.githubusercontent.com/89741089/146655049-749160ef-d0ef-47c4-afcf-4e433be709ad.png)